 I hadn’t planned on visiting the Philippines originally on this trip, however on meeting a fellow Brit in Laos, she very quickly made me change my mind!
 I was so close to it, I couldn’t find a reason not to go!
-I ended up flying there at the end of November 2016 after my Cambodia visit and going via Kuala Lumpur airport in Malaysia.
+I ended up flying there mid- November after spending a few days in Kuala Lumpur.
 I spent 2 and a half weeks there and I honestly could have stayed for months on end…next time maybe!

 I spent 5 days on the island of Cebu in the Central Visayas region mainly in a place called Moalboal.
 To be completely honest I had caught quite a bad chest infection by the time I reached the Philippines (run down from too much smog and partying in Cambodia maybe!)
 I quickly decided to make it more of a ‘holiday’ than travelling around from place to place to try to recoup.
 I only ended up visiting three islands (one of which included Manila on Luzon which is where I flew into) and this was a mere drop in the ocean of the 7,641 islands that make up this beautiful country.